-Based on evaluation of 2007-2011 ACS and CHAS data, there is a need for additional rental housing units affordable for households earning less than 50 percent of AMI.
+Based on evaluation of 2007-2011 American Community Survey (ACS) and Comprehensive Housing Affordability Strategy (CHAS) data, there is a need for additional rental housing units affordable for households earning less than 50 percent of AMI.
 Of the households earning 0-80 percent of AMI, 7,790 are cost burdened households - meaning households paying more than 30 percent of their income for housing.
 Additionally, 5,805 of the cost burdened households are considered severely cost burdened households - meaning that they pay more than 50 percent of their income for housing.
 Of the 5,805 severely cost burdened households, 3,580 are renters.
 Of those severely cost burdened renter households, 2,945 households earn less than 50 percent of AMI and are considered the most at risk of becoming homeless.
 The City will continue to use its Affordable Housing Trust Fund and other available options under the State Density Bonus law to create additional affordable housing.
 In February 2013, the City approved the Uptown Newport Planned Community consisting of 1,244 units that included the requirement to construct affordable housing pursuant to State Density Bonus Law.
 In April 2017, the City issued building permit for the first 462 units that include 92 units for very-low income households.
-The California Statewide Communities Development Authority (CSCDA) has issued \$161,620,000 in tax-exempt and taxable multifamily affordable housing bonds that will ensure the affordability for 55 years.
-The project construction will take approximately 2 years.
+The project construction will take approximately 2 years, with the first phase expected to open in third-quarter 2019.
+The California Statewide Community Development Authority (CSCDA) has issued \$161,620,000 in tax-exempt and taxable multifamily affordable housing bonds that will ensure the affordability for 55 years.